fliptheweb/ab-group-size/README.md

 Simple calculator for computing group size of A/B tests.

 Installation:

+Library have browser, node.js and cli versions.

+## Browser
+You can pass settings by:
+1. Data-attributes;
+2. ABGroupSize initializer;
+3. Fill the settings fields.

+## Node.js
 ```sh
 npm install --save ab-group-size
 ```

-Library have the browser, node.js and cli versions:

 Usage:
 ```js